sklivvz/z80/README.md

 ## The project

-THe project's goal is to write a Z80 emulator that works in real time.
+The project's goal is to write a Z80 emulator that works in real time.

 At the moment, I'm working in parallel on: